 Wondering how to get online reviews?
 Copy this simple and effective tree planting method to get reviews we discovered by accident using.
 That’s right, planting a tree for every review is a very effective way to get reviews.
 But we’re getting ahead of ourselves here.

-Or maybe you’re being promised reviews and it feels like a gut punch because so few are showing up.
+When you try to get reviews it feels like a gut punch when so few reviews actually show up.

 Win the 5-star reviews you deserve

 Want to know how to get online reviews, easily and ethically?
 Our strategy is very different.
 It revolves around planting one tree for every review.
 This “plant-a-tree” concept has been so effective it landed us an interview in Forbes, has been responsible for getting over tens of thousands of online reviews and trees being planted.

 Below you’ll find our entire protocol.
 Copy it and start getting more reviews than ever before.

 “The concept … is brilliant.”